 Please help us by making a tax deductible donation on this website via the secure PayPal Haiti donation button.

-Our goal is to complete construction of the Villard School by mid 2013 and provide for the school’s future vitality and quality of education in Haiti.
+Our continuing goal is to provide for the school’s future vitality and quality of education in Haiti.

 The Haiti School Project is a federally recognized non-profit IRC Sec.
 501(c)(3) organization helping Haiti’s children supported entirely by volunteers.